jackrim1/pastel-shades/README.md

 # pastel-shades
 ## _Color your divs to make them easier to wrangle_

-Wrangling css can sometimes drive you to madness, coloring the background of each element helps immensely
+Wrangling css can sometimes drive you to madness, coloring the background of each element helps immensely.

+Don't forget to remove before pushing to production!

 Before:

 ![Before](https://i.ibb.co/w0m6h8w/pre-color.png)

 After:

 ![After](https://i.ibb.co/ynCNXRv/colored.png)

 ### How to use